AbdullahOztoprak/AbdullahOztoprak/experience/siemens-internship.md

 ---

 Spending a month at Siemens was my very first step into the real IT world and it couldn’t have been a better start.
-I got to experience genuine teamwork, world class technology, and the unique Siemens culture all at once.
+I got to experience teamwork, technological environment and the unique Siemens culture all at once.

 ---